 As noted elsewhere in this Assessment of Value report, the funds were launched on 1 August 2022 and as such, are still in the initial stages of growth.
-Over time, as the funds grow, we expect fees to proportionally reduce.
-As a result, economies of scale are likely to improve over time on the premise that funds grow in value.
+Over time, as the funds grow, we expect fees to proportionally reduce (as is already being seen through the reduction of the respective fund OCFs from last year's report).
+As a result, we expect economies of scale to continue to improve over time on the premise that funds continue to grow in value.
+We have also gained commitment to launch new share classes for the Passive Funds from 1 October 2024.